GATZ-Game-Hosting/Arma3-Exile-Virtual-Garage-Nickname-Removal/README.md

 # No-More-Nick-Names-Exile-VG
-Overrides for Exile Virtual Garage that dissable nicknames when storing vehicles
+Overrides for Exile Virtual Garage that disable nicknames when storing vehicles